treadwell/Linux-Server-Configuration/README.md

 ```

-14. Set it up in your server so that it functions correctly when visiting your server’s IP address in a browser.
+14. Set up the application on the server so that it functions correctly when visiting the server’s IP address in a browser.

 * Validate apache2 install by accessing `http://http://54.208.34.181/` via web browser.
 The Apache2 Ubuntu Default Page should be displayed.
 * Configure Demo WSGI app by editing the `/etc/apache2/sites-enabled/000-default.conf` file and adding `WSGIScriptAlias / /var/www/html/myapp.wsgi` just before the closing `</VirtualHost>` tag.